Ablative, the Latin case of adverbial relation, typically expressing the notion "away from," or the source or place of an action.

 ult.
 Ultimately or ultimate.

-Urdu Language of the Muslim conquerors of India; Hindi with a large admixture of Arabic and Persian.
+Urdu Language of the Muslim conquerors of India; originally a dialect of Hindi with a large admixture of Arabic and Persian.
 From zaban-i-urdu "language of the camp."

 U.S. United States